malikharis1/C-notes/Readme.md

 - ✅Swapping of two numbers

 ## Arrays:

 - Programs day 5
   -✅ find the sum of elements in an array
   -✅ find the maximum element in an array
   -✅ sort an array in ascending order

+## Functions:

+-✅ Programs day 7
+-✅ Functions with No Return Value:
+-✅ Functions with Return Value:
+-✅ Functions without Parameters:
+-✅ Functions with Parameters:
+-✅ Recursive Functions:
+-✅ Library Functions:

+## USE

-- Programs day 7
+- Programs day 8
   -✅ Bubble Sort, Insertion Sort and Selection Sort

-## Functions:

-- find the square of a number using a function
-- find the GCD of two numbers using a function
-- find the factorial of a number using a function

 ## Pointers:

+- Programs day 9
+  -✅ Pointers
-- swap two numbers using pointers
+  -✅ swap two numbers using pointers
-- find the maximum element in an array using pointers
-- reverse a string using pointers

 ## Structures: